alexanian/socratic-form-microscopy/_posts/2017-01-30-trump-is-marius-not-caesar.md

 Like America, Rome in the 1st century BCE found itself overextended, governing and protecting a large network of tributary states and outright colonies.
 The Roman constitutional framework couldn't really handle administration on this scale.
 While year long terms are a sensible way to run a city state, they don't work with a continent-spanning empire.

-In addition to the short institutional memory and lack of institutional expertise that strict term limits guaranteed, Rome ran up against a system of checks and balances that made it incredibly hard to get anything done  <em id="b2"><a href="#2">[2]</a></em>.
+In addition to the short institutional memory and lack of institutional expertise that strict term limits guaranteed, Rome ran up against a system of checks and balances that made it incredibly hard to get anything done[^2].

-Today, America is running up against an archaic system of checks and balances <em id="b3"><a href="#3">[3]</a></em>.
+Today, America is running up against an archaic system of checks and balances[^3].
 America has fallen to "<a href="http://www.nationalaffairs.com/publications/detail/kludgeocracy-in-america">government by kluge</a>", a state of affairs that has seriously degraded <a href="http://induecourse.ca/thoughts-on-president-trump/">output legitimacy</a>.
 From Prof. Joseph Heath on Donald Trump:

 <blockquote>
 <p>In response to the impossibility of reform, the American system has slowly evolved into what Steven Teles calls a kludgeocracy.
 Rather than enacting reforms, people have found “work-arounds” to the existing system, ways of getting things done that twist the rules a bit, but that everyone accepts because it’s easier than trying to change the rules.
 (This is why, incidentally, those who hope that the “separation of powers” will constrain President Trump are kidding themselves – the separation of powers in the U.S. is severely degraded, as an accumulated effect of decades of “work arounds” or kludges that violate it.)</p>